Auditory Processing Disorder & Reading

-Auditory processing disorder, often connected to weak language skills, also undermines phonological awareness, a critical reading fluency and comprehension skill.
+Auditory processing disorder and reading difficulties are inextricably linked.
+The impact of auditory processing disorder on language skills is well known.
+What is less understood is that it also undermines phonological awareness, a critical reading fluency and comprehension skill.
 This is sometimes called phonological processing disorder.

 Phonological awareness, the ability to hear the individual sounds (phonemes) in words, is at the heart of reading, for fluency and for decoding efficiency that allows for sound reading comprehension skills.

 Deciphering distinct phonemes, particularly blends such as |sp|, requires processing of up to 40 sounds a second.
 This is more demanding than the processing required for spoken language, where words are heard as whole sounds, and is beyond many children.

 - Auditory discrimination: the ability to recognize differences in phonemes (sounds).
 This includes identifying words and sounds that are similar and those which are different.

 - Auditory memory: the ability to store and recall information which was given verbally.

 - Auditory sequencing: the ability to remember or reconstruct the order of items in a list or the order of sounds in a word or syllable.